 (b) The headlamps are manually switched ON, except when they are used to give intermittent luminous warnings at short intervals;

-(c) Conditions of Annex 13 for automatic switching ON of dipped-beam headlamps exist.
+(c) Conditions of Annex 13 for automatic switching ON of passing-beam headlamps exist.

 6.19.7.5.
 When daytime running lamps are switched ON, the rear position lamps shall be switched ON.
 In addition, any other lamp(s) mentioned in paragraph 5.11. may also be switched ON.

-However, the rear position lamps and the other lamp(s) mentioned in paragraph 5.11. may be switched OFF when the daytime running lamps are switched ON, and may remain switched OFF as long as the ambient light conditions outside vehicle are above 7,000 lux (measured according to the requirements of Annex 13).
+However, the rear position lamps and the other lamp(s) mentioned in paragraph 5.11. may be switched OFF when the daytime running lamps are switched ON, and may remain switched OFF as long as the ambient light conditions outside vehicle are above 7,000 lx (measured according to the requirements of Annex 13).

 6.19.7.6.
 If a front direction-indicator lamp is not reciprocally incorporated with a daytime running lamp and the distance between the edges of the apparent surfaces in the direction of the reference axis of the front direction-indicator lamp and the daytime running lamp is equal or less than 40 mm, the electrical connections of the daytime running lamp shall be such that, either: